 Banteay Srei - A Hindu temple dedicated to Shiva and considered by many to be the 'Jewel in the Crown' of Angkorian art.
 The temple is cut from stone of a pinkish hue and contains some of the finest stone carvings in the world.

-Banteay Samre - Built approximately halfway through the 12th century, Banteay Samre is decorated with many intricate and well-preserved carvings of Hindu Mythological stores and Buddhist depictions.
+Banteay Samre - Built approximately halfway through the 12th century, Banteay Samre is decorated with many intricate and well-preserved carvings of Hindu and Buddhist stories and lore.